 The requirement is determined by the amount of load that is lost during the majority of network faults.
 This requirement is set at 120MW, this is unchanged from last year.
-It should be noted that at times when the risk of load rejection is low due to the prevailing weather conditions this may be reduced.
+It should be noted that at times when the risk of load rejection is low due to the prevailing weather conditions this may be reduced to 110MW which will cover disconnection of load at Boddington after a network fault.
 This results from the risk of a network fault causing a load rejection is significantly reduced at times of low lightning activity.